Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 BNESIM

 BNESIM uses EE for the UK and offers competitive pricing, especially for longer stays.
 Their 30-day plans are well-priced.
 The app is basic but functional.
-They have a loyalty programme that rewards frequent travelers.
+They have a loyalty programme that rewards frequent travellers.

 Jetpac

 Roami’s UK eSIM connects to all four UK networks (EE, Vodafone, O2, and Three) with automatic carrier switching.
 This is the key difference from every provider listed above.
 None of them offer true multi-network switching.
+A buy cheap UK eSIM with auto carrier switching gives you real-time access to the strongest available network, which means faster speeds and fewer dropped connections compared to fixed single-network plans.
+Whether you need an England eSIM or a Great Britain eSIM for travel, Roami covers the entire country across all four networks.

-| Feature | Roami | Airalo | Holafly | Ubigi | Sim Local |
+Feature Roami Airalo Holafly Ubigi Sim Local

-| Networks | EE, Voda, O2, Three | EE only | O2, Voda, Three | EE + Three | Choose one |
+Networks EE, Voda, O2, Three EE only O2, Voda, Three EE + Three Choose one

-| Auto-switching | Yes | No | No | No | No |
+Auto-switching Yes No No No No

-| 5G | Yes (all networks) | No | Yes | Yes | Yes |
+5G Yes (all networks) No Yes Yes Yes

-| UK phone number | Optional | No | No | No | Yes |
+UK phone number Optional No No No Yes

-| Free trial | Yes | No | No | No | No |
+Free trial Yes No No No No

-| Customer support | Live chat | Email/slow chat | 24/7 chat | Email/chat | In-store + chat |
+Customer support Live chat Email/slow chat 24/7 chat Email/chat In-store + chat

 The auto-switching across all four networks means Roami can give you EE in the Highlands, switch to Three 5G in London, and pick Vodafone or O2 somewhere in between.
 No other provider in this comparison can do that.